microsoft/onnxruntime-genai/examples/python/phi-3-tutorial.md

   * Yes &rarr; Follow the instructions for [NVIDIA CUDA GPU](#run-with-nvidia-cuda).
   * No &rarr; Follow the instructions for [CPU](#run-on-cpu).

 **Note: Only one package and model is required based on your hardware.
-That is, only execute the steps for one of the following sections**
+That is, only execute the steps for one of the following sections.**

 ## Run with DirectML